National American Indian Heritage Month

-The Last of the Mohicans (Videocassette and DVD):The dramatic version of James Fennimore Cooper's sweeping novel of the French Indian war in 1757, and the romance between Hawkeye (Daniel Day-Lewis), an American settler raised by the Mohicans who is forced to serve as a guide for British adventurism in upstate New York, and Cora (Madeleine Stowe), the daughter of a British general.
+The Last of the Mohicans ( DVD):The dramatic version of James Fennimore Cooper's sweeping novel of the French Indian war in 1757, and the romance between Hawkeye (Daniel Day-Lewis), an American settler raised by the Mohicans who is forced to serve as a guide for British adventurism in upstate New York, and Cora (Madeleine Stowe), the daughter of a British general.
 Many notable performances by Native Americans are presented, including Russell Means as Chingachgook, Wes Studi as Magua, Eric Schweig as Uncas, and a cameo appearance by Dennis Banks as Ongewasgone.

 Smoke Signals (DVD): This film is a bittersweet comedy about two individuals, Victor and Thomas, who leave their small town for adventure.
 Notably, this film was written, directed and produced by Native Americans.